Centennial expos

 1907, Prague:

-1907/09/28 – 11/15, Société Manes: “Peinture française au XIXe siècle, with works of Monet (3x?).
-Note this could be the same as the exhibition held in October and November called “Triadvacaté výsavy spolku výtvarných umelcu Mánes: Francouzsti impressionisté” (Twenty-third anniversary of the Mánes Association of Visual Artists: the French Impressionists), see link.
+Wildenstein mentions that works of Monet were exhibited at this exposition: 1907/09/28 – 11/15, Société Manes: “Peinture française au XIXe siècle” (R22IV,p1020).
+It seems a centenial exposition.
+But this expostion is probably the same as the exhibition held in October and November called “Triadvacaté výsavy spolku výtvarných umelcu Mánes: Francouzsti impressionisté” (Twenty-third anniversary of the Mánes Association of Visual Artists: the French Impressionists), see link.
+The numbers and titles of the works exhibited by Monet correspond with this catalogue.
+All other sources don’t call it a centennial expo, so I assume Wildenstein is wrong.

 1912, Saint Petersburg:

-And also Néo-Classicist painters.
-David (?8x, including 4 portraits and 2 studies); Ingres (11x, including 6 portraits).
-Note of Bouguereau there was just 1 portrait and of Pils 1 painting.
+Works of Néo-Classicist painters: David (8x, including 4 portraits and 2 studies); Ingres (11x, including 6 portraits).
+Note: Works of most awarded (former) members of L’Institut and important Néo-Classists Cabanel and Gérôme were absent!
+Only of Bouguereau there was just 1 portrait and of Pils 1 painting.

 Note: the catalogue wasn’t allways accurate such as in the date of birth of Monet and the data of death of Pissarro.